Urdu poetry: Pen names

 In the Urdu poetic tradition, most poets use a pen name called the Takhallus (تخلص).
 This can be either a part of a poet's given name or something else adopted as an identity.
 The traditional convention in identifying Urdu poets is to mention the takhallus at the end of the name.

 The word takhallus is derived from Arabic, meaning "ending".
-This is because in the Ghazal form, the poet would usually incorporate his or her pen name into the final couplet (مقطع) of each poem.
+This is because in the Ghazal form, the poet would usually incorporate their pen name into the final couplet (مقطع) of each poem.

 Scripts used in poetry

-In Pakistan and Deccan region of India, Urdu poetry is written in the standard Nasta'liq calligraphy style of the Perso-Arabic script.
-However, in north India, where Urdu poetry is very popular, the Perso-Arabic is often found transliterated into the Devanāgarī script, as an aid for those Hindī-speakers, who can comprehend Urdu, but cannot read the Perso-Arabic script.
-With the dawn of the internet and globalization, this poetry is often found written in Roman Urdu as well as in Hindi script.
+In Pakistan and the Deccan region of India, Urdu poetry is written in the standard Nasta'liq calligraphy style of the Perso-Arabic script.
+However, in northern India, where Urdu poetry is very popular, the Perso-Arabic script is often found transliterated into the Devanagari script, as an aid for those Hindī-speakers who can comprehend Urdu but cannot read the Perso-Arabic script.
+With the dawn of the internet and globalisation, this poetry is often found written in Roman Urdu as well as in Hindi script.